-Also offered Online and at the following Continuing Education Centers: Manchester, Nashua, Salem, Portsmouth, and Brunswick Maine.
+Also offered Online and at the following Continuing Education Centers: Manchester, Nashua, Salem, Portsmouth, and Brunswick, Maine through a blend of online and classroom courses.

 Students interested in a Specialized M.B.A. whose undergraduate degree is in a non-business discipline with a 2.75 GPA or higher will have their files individually assessed and will require foundational coursework to satisfy core business competencies in addition to the 39 credit Specialized M.B.A.